codezookeeper/codezookeeper.github.io/README.md

 ## TODO:

  * Gather topics from presentation video
- * Create github account for codezookeeper@gmail.com account and move repo there
  * Gather topics from linters and resharper - explain their suggestions
  * write description of behavior instead of implementation
  * create links and folders for class/species etc